lawleagle/oled-linux/README.md

 ```

 ## Performance

-**oled-linux.sh** uses inotifywait to watch for changes in:
+`oled-linux.sh` uses `inotifywait` to watch for changes in:
 ```
 file-pipes/day-night.txt
 /sys/class/backlight/intel_backlight
 ```

-and it will only work when there are changes to apply.
+and it will only run when there are changes to apply.

 Internally the script uses three services: